sscargal/acpidiag/README.md

 1. Run the tool with root privileges to extract and decode tables.
 2. Review the output files in `acpi_workdir/` for topology and validation results.
 3. Use the JSON output for integration with other tools or visualization frameworks.

+Example: The following shows how to analyze the CEDT table.

 ## Validation Checks